DijiOfficial/FullStack-Task-Manager-With-sqlite3/README.md

 ```bash
 git clone git@github.com:DijiOfficial/FullStack-Task-Manager-With-sqlite3.git
 ```
-Move into the repo with and download the dependencies with:
+Move into the repo and download the dependencies with:
 ```bash
 npm install
 ```